Sinigang na Baboy

 - 7

-Serve piping hot with rice and a small dish of patis, calamansi, and chili on the side.
+Ladle into bowls with pork, labanos, and vegetables visible like the photo.
+Serve with rice and a small dish of patis, calamansi, and siling labuyo for dipping.

 Kitchen Timer · 25 min prep first